 James Olsen becoming Guardian could have been better if he joined the D.E.O. instead of hiring Winn as his Mission Control.
 In that way, James could have had a much better development as a hero.

-Lynda Carter plays the president of America in the series.
+Lynda Carter plays the President of United States in the series.
 Many fans were hoping that it would be implied that the series was canon to Wonder Woman and that the president was secretly Wonder Woman several decades later.
 She alas is not Diana in disguise and is instead an alien.
 And going off that last part, her being an alien amounts to pretty much nothing in the grand scheme of the show's story.
 In fact, it's a popular theory that the show's writers planned to take this reveal somewhere very different, but were then stymied by Lynda Carter's schedule.
 Thankfully, this is rectified in Season 4 (no, she's not a superhero, but her alien nature does come into play.)

 Samantha finds out she's actually destined to be a supervillain who destroys worlds, which she wants no part of.
 What seems like a quite intriguing story of her trying to Screw Destiny is done away with when her personality is simply forcibly overwritten, leaving her with no memory of it when she's not killing people.
 Pretty much all the fans also suspect that she only exists to die so that Alex can adopt her daughter Ruby.
 While this ended up not happening, it's still a popular guess for Andrew Kreisberg's original plan before it was changed after his firing.

 Tough Act to Follow: The show had the guts to make an episode based on Alan Moore's classic Superman story For the Man Who Has Everything, despite Justice League already having done a very highly regarded adaptation of it (enough that it's the only serious adaptation of Moore's work that he likes).
 Not helping is the necessity to cut out the major roles played by Batman, Robin, and Wonder Woman.